HomeLatest NewsGadgetsGermany prepares ground to slap $6.7 million fine on messaging platform Telegram

 Preferred Source of Google

-In a big setback to UK-based free and open-source, cross-platform Telegram, which is facing flak over its privacy code across the globe, has landed in a soup with the German authorities slapping legal proceedings against the company.
+In a big setback to -based free and open-source, cross-platform Telegram, which is facing flak over its privacy code across the globe, has landed in a soup with the German authorities slapping legal proceedings against the company.

 The cloud-based instant messaging app’s operator can be fined for failing to abide by laws requiring social media sites to police their users’ actions.
-According to a German magazine, officials believe the use of the Telegram app has reached a threshold where can be treated in the same way like Facebook, , and when it comes to requiring cooperation with German authorities.
+According to a German magazine, officials believe the use of the Telegram app has reached a threshold where it can be treated in the same way like Facebook, , and when it comes to requiring cooperation with German authorities.

 A German justice ministry spokeswoman has also confirmed that authorities have written to Telegram’s operators in the United Arab Emirates over its failure to provide a channel for raising complaints and a contact person in Germany.